ABOUT THIS SITE

 - GPA requirements: Usually programs have a GPA requirement of 2.5 or higher in both paramedic training and high school GPA.
 Your GPA is calculated by dividing the total amount of grade points earned by the total amount of credit hours attempted.
 Sometimes if you have strong standings in other areas of your application a program will waive the GPA requirements.
 It’s important to be in contact with specific programs about the guidelines if you’re concerned about the GPA component.

 - High school transcript: Most programs will require you to provide your high school transcript.
 You will need to contact your high school to see if they (and/or the school district) have a website that offers transcript ordering online.
 Otherwise they can mail transcripts to colleges and universities that require them.

-- ACT scores: Even if you took the ACT scores a few years before, you can have them sent to colleges and scholarship agencies.
+- ACT scores: Even if you took the ACT a few years before, you can still send your scores to colleges and scholarship agencies.
 Some paramedic to RN programs will require ACT scores, as well as different scholarships and grants.
-It’s good to know of these requirements before applying to both.
+It’s good to know of these requirements before applying.

 - FAFSA: The FAFSA is the United States student federal aid program.
 This form won’t just provide you with federal loans, but it will also help you submit important information to potential scholarship and grant programs.

 Choosing the right program takes time and careful consideration.
 If you’re still not sure what program is right for you, our site offers a wealth of resources with you in mind.
 Take some time to navigate our site, and hopefully you’ll find the information you need.